Dineshkumar200/simplewebserver/README.md

 ## RESULT:
-Create a simple webserver to serve html pages and is hosted in the URL http://dineshkumar.student.saveetha.in/ .
+Thus website is designed for showing the multiplication table and is hosted in the URL http://dineshkumar.student.saveetha.in/ .